MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 > [!CAUTION]
 > Before you allow custom script on sites in your organization, make sure you understand the [security implications](security-considerations-of-allowing-custom-script).

-To allow custom script on a particular site collection immediately, use the following Microsoft PowerShell command (learn more about the [SharePoint Online Management Shell](introduction-to-the-sharepoint-online-management-shell)):
+To allow custom script on a particular site collection immediately, use the following Microsoft PowerShell command (learn more about the [Introduction to the SharePoint Online Management Shell](https://support.office.com/article/c16941c3-19b4-4710-8056-34c034493429)):

  `Set-SPOsite <SiteURL> -DenyAddAndCustomizePages 0`